kembaoak/weather/README.md

 ##Describe the notebooks and/or scripts used to perform the analysis.
 Specify the order in which the code should be run to reproduce the results.

 Data Preparation
-Data was cleansed and merged into the notebook Weather_Data.ipynb(see the code folder)
+Data was cleansed and merged then exported to a clean .csv file.  into the notebook Weather_Data.ipynb(see the code folder)

 1. Data is loaded for both cities.
 2. Data was merged using 'DATE' column using outer join.